smartdevicelink/sdl_evolution/proposals/0073-Adding-Metadata-Types.md

 </enum>
 ```

-2. As combination between the main proposal and alternative 1, we could define a metadata struct which only supports "fieldName" and "fieldType".
+2. A combination between the main proposal and alternative #1, we could define a metadata struct which only supports "fieldName" and "fieldType".
 This avoids duplication of data but makes the metadata array more easily expandable.
 Changes to Mobile API (Respective enums defined above are not redefined):

 ```xml
   <function name="Show" functionID="ShowID" messagetype="request">